amitgoswami1027/CognitiveTechnology/README.md

 <s> ^smem.command.retrieve <LTI>
 ```

-### EPISODIC MEMORY - Storage of EM is automatic.
+### B. EPISODIC MEMORY - Storage of EM is automatic.
 During storage, Soar automatically stores the top state along with the attributes and values that resides below it.
 This storage appends this informaiton, storing it alongside all past experiences.
-EM is stored is controlled with two variables- PHASE: Controls which phase in the decison making process , storage take place at.
-TRIGGER: The result that concludes an episode.
+EM is stored is controlled with two variables :
+* PHASE: Controls which phase in the decison making process, storage take place at.
+* TRIGGER: The result that concludes an episode.
 * Episodic memory retrievel - Present-id displays the current iteration.
 The agent modifies the 'command' link and result, errors and metadata and returned on the 'result link.
 EM can be saved to your computer , so it can be loaded in if you need it.

+#### RETRIEVING THE EM
+* CUE Based Retrieval: